coreos/krud/README.md

 When krud gets the webhook, it does a rolling update of a kubernetes replication controller (almost identical to `kubectl rolling-update`). krud can run in a separate kubernetes service along side your other services.

+**WARNING**: krud is an early product.
+It has no authentication, can easily be DDoS'd, and is not widely tested.
+It is open source so we can improve it and remove this message in the future.

 # Usage

 Configure the webhook to connect to `/push` at the address it's running, for example: `http://krud.company.com/push`.